-Type of Performance Appraisal Method Advantages Disadvantages Inexpensive to develop Subjectivity Graphic Rating Scale Easily understood by employees and managers Can be difficult to use in making compensation and promotion decisions Subjectivity Essay Can easily provide feedback on the positive Writing ability of reviewer impacts validity abilities of the employee Time consuming (if not combined with other methods) Checklist scale Measurable traits can point out specific behavioral expectations Does not allow for detailed answers or explanations (unless combined with another method) Provides specific examples Tendeners to serve a service in sidents Critical Incidents Time consuming for manager Tendency to report negative incidents Work Standards Approach Ability to measure specific components of the job Does not allow for deviations Can create a high-performance work culture Ranking Validity depends on the amount of interaction between employees and manager Possible bias Can negatively affect teamwork MPOc Open communication Many only work for some times of ich titles MBOs Employee may have more "buy-in" Many only work for some types of job titles Focus is on desired behaviors Time consuming to set up BARS Scale is for each specific job Desired behaviors are clearly outlined
+Type of Performance Appraisal Method Advantages Disadvantages Inexpensive to develop Subjectivity Graphic Rating Scale Easily understood by employees and managers Can be difficult to use in making compensation and promotion decisions Subjectivity Essay Can easily provide feedback on the positive Writing ability of reviewer impacts validity abilities of the employee Time consuming (if not combined with other methods) Checklist scale Measurable traits can point out specific behavioral expectations Does not allow for detailed answers or explanations (unless combined with another method) C. Wash Lands Provides specific examples T. 1 Critical Incidents Time consuming for manager Tendency to report negative incidents Work Standards Approach Ability to measure specific components of the job Does not allow for deviations Can create a high-performance work culture Ranking Validity depends on the amount of interaction between employees and manager Possible bias Can negatively affect teamwork MBOs Open communication Many only work for some types of job titles WIDOS Employee may have more "buy-in" ividily only work for some types of job titles Focus is on desired behaviors BARS Scale is for each specific job Time consuming to set up Desired behaviors are clearly outlined